 How NBCI Is Organized?

-NBCI is organized by dividing the country into
+NBCI is organized by dividing the country into five geographic areas.

 - We divide every metropolitan city and rural area into key churches.
 These churches are placed strategically to cover all geographic areas.